Home Insights White Papers CTO insights: Vercel frontend deployment platform

 • Developer-centric: Simple CLI, integrated CI/CD, and extensive template library.

-Considerations: Cold start latency, backend limitations, framework-specific optimizations, build limits, security risks, pricing, and vendor lock-in should be evaluated before adoption.
+Things to consider before opting for Vercel: Cold start latency, backend limitations, framework-specific optimizations, build limits, security risks, pricing, and vendor lock-in.

 Conclusion